 With your new credit card comes a notice on your credit limit, or the maximum amount you can borrow from the card issuer.
 When talking about credit limit, people often ask two questions.
 These are:

-1. How much should be your credit limit?
+1. How much should your credit limit be?

 2. If you already have a credit card, how can you increase your limit?

 So how do banks come up with your credit limit?
-Do you just win the lottery and get a high credit limit in the beginning?
-Or do they come up with numbers based on your financial health and other factors?
+Do they raffle it off among clients?
+Or is it specifically measured based on your financial status and other factors?

 To begin with, banks have different policies regarding the imposition of credit limits.
 However, all of them base your credit limit on the following factors:

 Your income is one of the biggest deciding factors in terms of getting your credit limit.
 Since it is your means to pay off your balance after you make purchases, credit analysts will pore over your income and how you spend it on a monthly basis.